-This course enables nurses and health visitors who have had a break from practice to regain the confidence, knowledge and skills to return to the workforce.
+This course enables nurses and health visitors who have had a break from practice to enhance and hone their existing knowledge and skills so that they can confidently return to professional practice.

-This is a Nursing and Midwifery Council (NMC) approved course.
-It is provided for all nurses and health visitors who are unable to meet the criteria for revalidation, and who are therefore required to undertake a Return to Practice programme before re-registering with the NMC.
-It can also help nurses to refresh skills required when moving between disciplines.
+Our Return to Professional Practice course is approved by the Nursing and Midwifery Council (NMC).
+This course is provided for all nurses and health visitors who are unable to meet the criteria for revalidation, and who are therefore required to undertake a Return to Practice programme before re-registering with the NMC.
+Studying our Return to Professional Practice course can also help nurses to refresh their skills if they are considering moving between disciplines.

 The course is a 20 credit module comprising both theory and practice, and can is accessed at Level 6.
-Discipline specific specialist lecturers provide tutorial and teaching input.
+Our teaching staff are specialists within health disciplines and use their experience and knowledge to inform their teaching and practice.

 Supervised practice is usually undertaken in an area related to previous experience, and can be arranged in a variety of ways.
-Students can work with supernumerary status, or dovetail student hours with working as a healthcare assistant.
-(The latter route is only available in some practice settings.)
+You can work with supernumerary status, or dovetail your study hours with working as a healthcare assistant.
+Please note that the latter route is only available in some practice settings.

-For more information about financial, clinical and academic support available to any allied health professional wishing to take the RtP visit the Health Education England site.
+For more information about financial, clinical and academic support available to any allied health professional wishing to take the Return to Practice course, please visit the Health Education England site.

 Methods of Learning

 Study takes place through lectures, group work, online resources, one to one tutorials and practical sessions.
-There is a strong focus on self-directed study.
+This course allows you to develop your independent study skills and allows you to apply theory to practical situations.

 The programme length is 16 weeks for nurses to complete and up to five months for health visitors.
 Courses take place in September, February and May.